bazaarvoice/emodb/docs/_posts/2016-08-29-installation.md

 A typical starter EmoDB deployment uses two Cassandra rings:  one for the SoR and Blob Store, and one for the Databus and Queue services.
 As previously noted, the SoR and Blob Store Cassandra ring must use a byte-ordered partitioner.
-If your EmoDB cluster spans multiple data centers each data center should have its own unique Databus and Queue ring, since Databus and Queue contents are specific to the local EmoDB cluster.
+If your EmoDB cluster spans multiple data centers then each data center should have its own unique Databus and Queue ring, since Databus and Queue contents are specific to the local EmoDB cluster.

-Although EmoDB only requires one Sor and Blob Store ring there are cases where multiple rings are desirable.
+Although EmoDB only requires one SoR and Blob Store ring there are cases where multiple rings are desirable.
 Here are some examples:

 * A simple separation is to create one ring for the SoR and a separate ring for the Blob store.
 Your